 Born Apr 6, 1986.
 183 cm tall.
 Weigh 156 kilos.
 Was promoted to ozeki after the 2014 Nagoya Grand Sumo Tournament.
 He won his first Emperor's Cup in Sept 2016 with a perfect record.

 Born Nov 29, 1991.
 191 cm tall.
 Weigh 180 kilos.
 From Mongolia.
 Was promoted to ozeki from 2015 Nagoya Grand Sumo Tournament.
 He lost 13 bouts in the 2016 spring tourney or the worst record for an ozeki.
+He's been demoted to Juryo.
+In the 2018 May tourney he faced a majority loss.

 Born Feb 28, 1990.
 186 cm tall, weighs 174 kilos.
 From Ibaraki's Tsuchiura City.
 He was promoted to ozeki from 2017 Nagoya Grand Sumo Tournament.
 His mother is Filipino and his father Japanese.
 He is a member of the Tanogoura Stable, or the same as Kisenosato.